babeheim/wealth-mortality-pimbwe/readme.md

-wealth-survival
+wealth-mortality-pimbwe
 ============

-Analysis script for "Understanding the nature of wealth and its effects on human fitness", by Monique Borgerhoff Mulder and Bret Beheim, in Philosophical Transactions of the Royal Society B, Volume 366, pp. 344-356
+Data and analysis scripts for "Understanding the nature of wealth and its effects on human fitness", by Monique Borgerhoff Mulder and Bret Beheim, in Philosophical Transactions of the Royal Society B (2011), Volume 366, pp. 344-356
 DOI: http://dx.doi.org/10.1098/rstb.2010.0231

 Requirements: